HKdigital/docker-image--nodejs/README.md

 - Executes the NodeJs program not as root, but as normal user `nodejs`

-- Configures the maximum number of open files in /etc/security/limits.conf
-- Configures TCP parameters in /etc/sysctl.conf

-## Versioning

-The folder and repository names have a year and a letter appended to their names.
-The idea is that there will be no breaking changes when the same year and letter combination are used.

 # Usage

 ## Just try it out (using docker-compose)